May 14, 2026

 What's the minimum marketing budget for a new dental practice?

-Is dental associate marketing different from owning a practice?
+Is marketing as an associate different from owning a practice?

 Should a new DDS buy an existing practice or build from scratch?